 Glycogen stores are at their most depleted anything loaded into the body at this time goes directly to these stores held in the muscle cells and is not stored as fat.
 But...

-A good whey protein should also have ample amounts of (BCAA’s), these are 3 of the nine essential amino acids and are particularly responsible for muscle/ bone repair and preservation.
+A good whey protein should also have ample amounts of (BCAA’s), these are 3 of the nine essential amino acids that are particularly responsible for muscle/ bone repair and preservation.
 These are as follows:

 1.The amino leucine: this little guy packs a hard punch leucine sends signals to your body to increase its storage of amino’s having this present in your protein should be a must.